lana-abdalrazeq/project1/README.md

 # project1
-The Project Is A Database For Booking An Appointments This database consists from tables, the first one is for contacts and the other is for appointments.
-To run this project, the project files must be downloaded and then activate visual studio code with xammp ( start Apache and mySQL).
+The Project Is A Database For Booking An Appointments.

-on visual studio code, perform the below:
+To run this project:

- ** open the project files.
+ **go to visual studio code and open the project files .
- ** open terminal, and install mySQL driver using " npm install mySQL".
+ ** start the apache and mySQL in XAMMP.
- ** to run the app that will show the appointments for the current month, week and day use " node app.js".
+ ** open terminal, and install mySQL driver using " npm install mySQL" and import the database using "npm init -y" ** to run the app that will show the appointments for the current month, week and day use " node app.js".